vanillaSlice/tiny/README.md

 * DEBUG - whether to print out debugging information
 * SECRET_KEY - the app's secret key
-* MONGODB_URI - the MongoDB instance URI
+* MONGODB_URI - the URI of the MongoDB instance storing app data

 To change these properties you can export them as environment variables or create a file `instance/config.py` (note that any environment variables take precedence).